realmagicgreen/magicgreen11ty/src/content/articles/2018-08-08-brazilian-reclaimed-wood.md

 ---
-name: Brazilian Reclaimed Wood
+title: Brazilian Reclaimed Wood
 subtitle: Recycling wood is clever!
 From Indo to Brazil many up-cycle old timber turning it into furniture.
-description: Rest easy, feel good, you are sitting on a reclaimed wood chair!
-Recently in Brazil we have seen a big boom in furniture made from reclaimed wood.
-They sell it locally and also ship it all over the world.
+description: "Rest easy, feel good, you are sitting on a reclaimed wood chair!
+Recently in Brazil we have seen a big boom in furniture made from reclaimed wood."
+date: 2018-08-08
+published: true
 category: products
-tags: design environment-friendly eco-friendly Brazil learning recycle save-trees sustainable-construction up-cycle wood
-image: /assets/p/posts/products/brazilian-reclaimed-wood/brazilian-reclaimed-wood.jpg
+tags: [article, Brazil, design, environment-friendly, eco-friendly, learning, recycle, save-trees, sustainable-construction, up-cycle, wood]
+cover_image: ./images/products/brazilian-reclaimed-wood/brazilian-reclaimed-wood.jpg
 show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
 home_slideshow_caption:  # lowercase, max 12 digits, including spaces
 flag: # new or other...